jim-collier/x9git/README.md

 - `git push` only to a feature branch you created.

-- Don't `push` to `dev`, `main`, or `master`; instead, create a pull request.
+- Don't `push` to `dev`, `main`, or `master`; instead, create a Pull Request.
 Even if you otherwise have the rights to, and even for small personal projects.

-While pull requests are overkill for small personal projects, it is nevertheless good hygiene, and fosters good working habits and experience.
+	While PRs are overkill for small personal projects, it is nevertheless good hygiene, does not add much extra effort, and reinforces good working habits.

 ## Installation